BayernLB sues Ecclestone for damages over Formula One sale

-MUNICH Dec 19 German state-backed lender BayernLB is suing Formula One boss Bernie Ecclestone for millions of euros in damages in connection with his involvement in the 2006 sale of its stake in the motor racing business.
+MUNICH German state-backed lender BayernLB [BAYLB.UL] is suing Formula One boss Bernie Ecclestone for millions of euros in damages in connection with his involvement in the 2006 sale of its stake in the motor racing business.

-"BayernLB has filed a law suit against Mr. Ecclestone, the family foundation Bambino and others and is asking for damages of 345 million euros ($423 million) plus interest," a BayernLB spokesman said on Friday in response to a request for comment on the case.
+"BayernLB has filed a law suit against Mr. Ecclestone, the family foundation Bambino and others and is asking for damages of 345 million euros (271 million pounds) plus interest," a BayernLB spokesman said on Friday in response to a request for comment on the case.

 "When the bank's stake in Formula One was sold in 2005 and 2006 a board member was bribed.
 The sales contract was not negotiated, but it was finalised at terms dictated by Mr. Ecclestone, which were disadvantageous for the bank," the spokesman added.